ChefAndy/casio-rpn/README.md

 **Features**
 - add a narrow no-break space every 3 digits from right
+- [var] for a dedicated Conversions menu
+- Study the possibility of *setting* angles to degrees/radians instead of *converting*
+- [S] for stats (mean, median, quartiles, standard deviation, …)
 - display large numbers as approximations instead of overflowing to the left
-- [S] for stats (mean, median, quartiles, standard deviation, …)
-- [var] for a dedicated Conversions menu
 - store to memories
 - interactive “clickable” menus